The Adventures of Alix: Characters and story

 Bust of Alix on the tomb of Jacques Martin in Céroux (Ottignies-Louvain-la-Neuve, Belgium).

 Alix is stunning, fearless, generous and devoted to just causes.
 Born in Gaul, separated from his parents and sold into slavery, he is later adopted by a Roman noble contemporary to Julius Caesar.
 This mixed background provides Alix with an identity crisis and divided loyalties, especially in the context of the founding myths of French nationalism revolving around Vercingetorix.

 In the second adventure Alix is joined by Enak, a slightly younger Egyptian orphan, who remains his constant companion and sounding board.
 Originally forbidden to have a female companion by the 1949 law governing children's literature, Alix later finds himself entangled with amorous women, but he always hesitates to commit.
 The pursuit of social justice provides a pretext for moving on.

 The authors

 Jacques Martin created the Alix series as one of his earliest heroes, and he continued solo conception, plot, dialogue and illustration for 50 years, even while developing other series such as Lefranc.
-Due to failing eyesight and advancing age, since 1998 Martin gradually retired from the series, turning over tasks to various assistants.
+Due to failing eyesight and advancing age, Martin gradually retired from the series from 1998, turning over tasks to various assistants.
 Rafael Morales became his first assistant, taking charge of the final illustrations with some assistance by Marc Henniquiau, while Martin continued writing the stories and performing the first sketches and layouts.

 In 2006, Martin turned over the final writing task to François Maingoval, while still conceiving the main storyline in rough draft form.
 In 2008, Maingoval shifted his attention to a spin-off series Alix raconte, while Patrick Weber assumed the mantle of writing the main Alix series.